FreeRTOS/FreeRTOS-Plus-TCP/MISRA.md

 guidelines, with the deviations listed below.
 Compliance is checked with Coverity static analysis.
 Since the FreeRTOS-Plus-TCP library is designed for small-embedded devices, it needs to have a very small memory footprint and has to be efficient.
 To achieve that and to increase the performace of the IP-stack, it deviates from some MISRA rules.
-The project deviations, refer to [MISRA configuration file](https://github.com/FreeRTOS/FreeRTOS-Plus-TCP/blob/main/tools/coverity_misra.config).
 The specific deviations, suppressed inline, are listed below.

+Additionally, [MISRA configuration file](https://github.com/FreeRTOS/FreeRTOS-Plus-TCP/blob/main/tools/coverity_misra.config) contains the project wide deviations.

 ### Suppressed with Coverity Comments
 To find the violation references in the source files run grep on the source code